 Cons: The teacher may need to navigate to different buildings for students (for combined summer school).
 It also requires course setup and student schedule changes in your SIS which would need to be removed in the portal at the end of the summer.

-The last common option is specific to districts combining multiple buildings into summer school at one location but is the least recommended way of handling it.
+The last option is for districts that combine students from multiple schools into one summer school location.
+Please note that this is the least recommended option for handling due to the extra work and possible future problems caused by the data entry.
 In order to view summer school students from multiple school buildings on one list, you would need to do the following in your SIS:

-1. Create a school enrollment record for the students in the building where summer school will be held (or at least where the teacher will access it from)
+- Create a school enrollment record for the students in the building where summer school will be held (or at least where the teacher will access it from).

-2. Create a summer school course in that building, ideally assigned to the summer school teacher(s)
+- Create a summer school course in that building, ideally assigned to the summer school teacher(s).

-3. Schedule students into the summer school course
+- Schedule students into the summer school course.

-4. Assign the teacher a Specialist or Classroom User role in that building
+- Assign the teacher a Specialist or Classroom User role in that building.

 Pros: All students can be on one student list, in the same building.